aptos-foundation/AIPs/aips/aip-12-Tokens as Objects.md

 ## Reference Implementation

-Coming soon.
-Something starting from this: https://github.com/aptos-labs/aptos-core/pull/5976
+The second commit in https://github.com/aptos-labs/aptos-core/pull/5976

 ## Risks and Drawbacks